Montel Williams: Other work

 On April 6, 2009, Williams began hosting a daily radio show, Montel Across America, on Air America Media.
 On January 21, 2010, Air America ceased broadcasting, leaving Williams without a radio outlet.

+Montel Williams was a paid celebrity spokesperson for MoneyMutual, a lead-generation company that referred borrowers to payday lenders offering short-term loans with typical APRs of 261% to 1,304% (sometimes exceeding 1,300%), products widely criticized for disproportionately targeting and harming low-income people; in 2015 the company paid a $2.1 million penalty to New York regulators and Williams agreed to stop endorsing its loans to New York consumers.

 As of May 2009, he started hosting an infomercial for the Living Well Healthmaster, a blender product.
 It is presented under the title Living Well with Montel; the infomercial is structured similarly to his old talk show, featuring guests talking about their health problems, with the Healthmaster mixer being the solution.
 Later episodes of Living Well with Montel advertised a home pressure cooker and an identity theft protection service.
 In June 2010, Williams began doing infomercials for LifeLock, a security fraud company.

 On October 1, 2014, Williams spoke in front of a Congressional committee in support of Marine Sgt.
 Andrew Tahmooressi, who was arrested in Tijuana, Baja California, for carrying guns across the U.S.-Mexican border.

 Williams was once a Republican, leaving the political party in 1993 and registering as an independent.
 He is a supporter of LGBT rights.
 He endorsed Hillary Clinton for president as the superior choice, writing that Donald Trump posed a "clear and present danger" to the nation.

 On September 2, 2021, Williams was appointed as a director on the board of Better for You Wellness, Inc.